M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 22 june 2026:

 Features to be implemented (soon) in next release 1.2
-1. working on forced TOTP Login with password.
+1. working on forced password login + TOTP (required).
 2. setup.php page to edit columns for specific database needs and configuration of database table/columns.

 Enjoy.